kimsoohwan/extrinsic_calibration-of_a_camera_and_a_3d_lidar_using_line_and_plane_correspondences/README.md

-# Find Normal Vector of A Plane In Pointcloud
+# Find Plane and lines Equation of A Plane In Pointcloud

 The code gets the dimension of the calibration target, a rotation, and a translation vector for moving the target with respect to the coordinate of LiDAR, characteristics of our LiDAR such as (maximum range, error, number of rays, angel between rays in the vertical and horizontal dimension, etc.).
 Then it calculates the intersection of LiDAR's rays and calibration target.